AliGhorashiCMT/8.511-Notes-and-Code/topology/README.md

   **Kagome without TR.ipynb**: Calculation of the electronic dispersion, Berry phase winding, and edge states for a Kagome lattice in which time reversal symmetry is broken.

   **Haldane symmetry indicators.ipynb** and **Kagome symmetry indicators.ipynb**: Calculating the Chern numbers of the Haldane and Kagome lattices above using $C_3$ rotational symmetry indicators.
+  See *Vaidya, Sachin, et al. "Topological phases of photonic crystals under crystalline symmetries."
+Physical Review B 108.8 (2023): 085116.* for a good tutorial on how this works.

   **Rice Mele.ipynb**: The Rice-Mele model.